fancy T-cell Tumor environment 3d scientific images

 Our solution: HB-200

-HB-200 alternates the administration of both HB-201 (LCMV) and HB-202 (PICV), collectively “HB-200,” attenuated viral vectors, which on their own are replicating-based therapeutics expressing a non-oncogenic, but highly antigenic, E7E6 fusion protein from HPV16.
+HB-200 alternates the administration of both HB-201 (LCMV) and HB-202 (PICV), collectively “HB-200,” attenuated viral vectors, which on their own are replicating-based therapeutics expressing a non-oncogenic, but highly immunogenic, E7E6 fusion protein from HPV16.
 We have observed strong immunogenicity and robust antitumor activity in mouse models for LCMV alone as well as for the sequential administration of LCMV and PICV.

 KRAS-mutated Cancers